Cardinal hospitalized with COVID, breathing with ventilator - NewsBreak

 “Please pray for me as I begin my recovery,” the 73-year-old Burke said in the tweet.
 “Let us trust in Divine Providence.
 God bless you.”

-On Saturday, his staff tweeted that he had been hospitalized and was on a ventilator, but that doctors were encouraged with his progress.
+On Saturday, his staff tweeted that he has been hospitalized and is on a ventilator, but that doctors were encouraged with his progress.

 “(His Eminence) faithfully prayed the Rosary for those suffering from the virus ...
 Let us now pray the Rosary for him,” his staff said.